How Live Is Real-Time Odds Data?

 Data Freshness

 How old is the odds data when you receive it?
 If Pinnacle changed a line 10 seconds ago and your API still shows the old line, your data is 10 seconds stale.
-Freshness depends on how aggressively the provider polls sportsbooks.
+Freshness depends on how the provider collects from each book, real-time push feeds are sub-second; polled books depend on the poll cadence.

 Delivery Latency